A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Results and Discussion

 \subsection{Water and VOC Permeation Across the SC Lipid Membrane}

-The SC membrane provides a more stringent test of the RTA than POPC because it is both more ordered and more heterogeneous.
-In contrast to fluid-phase lipid bilayers, the SC lipid matrix exhibits reduced molecular mobility and pronounced compositional complexity arising from its multicomponent mixture of ceramides, free fatty acids, and cholesterol.\cite{ThomasPrabhakar2025} These features give rise to heterogeneous transport pathways and long relaxation times, challenging reduced one-dimensional diffusion models and contributing to slow PMF convergence and persistent leaflet asymmetries.\cite{ThomasPrabhakar2025,ThomasPrabhakar2026} The SC membrane therefore constitutes a demanding benchmark for diffusivity estimation methods in a complex, application-relevant environment.
+The SC membrane provides a substantially more demanding test of the RTA than POPC because of its highly ordered, multicomponent lipid organization.
+Unlike fluid-phase phospholipid bilayers, the SC lipid matrix consists of a heterogeneous mixture of ceramides, free fatty acids, and cholesterol that exhibits reduced molecular mobility and slow structural relaxation.\cite{ThomasPrabhakar2025} These characteristics give rise to heterogeneous transport pathways, thereby challenging reduced one-dimensional diffusion models and rendering free-energy calculations exceptionally difficult to converge.\cite{ThomasPrabhakar2025,ThomasPrabhakar2026}

-To address these challenges, we employed a windowed ABF sampling scheme along the CV.
+To account for these slow relaxation processes, we employed a windowed ABF sampling scheme along the CV.
 The convergence behavior in each window is analyzed in detail in Section~S3.2, and the RTA was applied only to trajectory segments from the converged portions of the individual windows.
-Direct comparison with PMFs obtained with other enhanced-sampling methods in our previous work\cite{ThomasPrabhakar2025} indicates differences of less than \SI{1}{\kcal\per\mol}, primarily in the membrane center (Section~S3.3).
+Comparison with umbrella-sampling PMFs (Section~S3.3) shows close agreement for water, whereas noticeable differences remain only for the more complex organic solutes.
+As discussed previously, such residual differences are attributable to incomplete sampling of this complex membrane and can propagate into permeability estimates differing by up to an order of magnitude, while remaining acceptable for many practical applications.\cite{ThomasPrabhakar2025} Since the present work is primarily concerned with diffusivity estimation, we therefore employ self-consistent PMF--diffusivity pairs for each estimator and assess the resulting reduced Smoluchowski models through propagator-level comparison with unbiased MD simulations.

 The diffusivity profiles obtained from the RTA are shown in Figure~\ref{fig:sc_diff}.
 For water, the RTA-derived diffusivity follows the same qualitative trend observed in POPC, lying between the VACF and PACF estimates in the membrane center.
-For the organic solutes, acetone and 6-MHO, the RTA and PACF profiles are in close agreement throughout both the membrane and bulk-water regions, whereas the VACF approach yields systematically different profiles, consistent with the trends already observed in POPC.
+For the organic solutes, acetone and 6-MHO, the RTA and PACF profiles are in close agreement throughout both the membrane and bulk water regions, whereas the VACF approach yields systematically different profiles, consistent with the trends already observed in POPC.